tetrateio/training/modules/observability/README.md

     -l app=grafana -o jsonpath='{.items[0].metadata.name}') 3000:3000 &
 ```
 > We start the port-forwarding command in the background as we'll want to port-forward a few different services in the workshop.
-> If you're in Google Cloud Shell you access it via the web preview feature in the top right hand corner.
-You may need to change the port to 3000.

 We can go check out Grafana, and the default dashboards that Istio ships with, at http://localhost:3000/

 > If you're in Google Cloud Shell you access it via the web preview feature in the top right hand corner.
 You may need to change the port to 3000.

 While metrics are awesome, for understanding a new system nothing beats seeing a graph of the services in the system communicating.
 We also installed [Kiali](https://www.kiali.io/) alongside Istio; it comes with some nice visualizations, including a graph.
-Like Grafana, it's not exposed outside of the cluster, so we'll need to port-forward it locally:
+Like Grafana, it's not exposed outside of the cluster, so we'll need to port-forward it:
 ```sh
 kubectl -n istio-system port-forward $(kubectl -n istio-system get pod \
     -l app=kiali -o jsonpath='{.items[0].metadata.name}') 20001:20001 &